 If you’re already invested, take a look to see if the portfolio best suited to you matches the make-up of your existing portfolio.
 It’s possible you could be taking on too much or too little risk without realising.

-The portfolios are built for long-term growth, and not designed for those looking to get an income from their investments.
+The portfolios are built for long-term growth - you'll need to invest for at least five years - and not designed for those looking to get an income from their investments.

 How do I choose investment products?